Northern Ring-necked Snake

 Current Status & Protection

-Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Species at Risk in Ontario has assessed the status of the northern ring-necked snake.
+Neither the Committee on the Status of Species at Risk in Ontario nor the Committee on the Status of Endangered Wildlife in Canada has assessed the status of the northern ring-necked snake.
 The species has been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act, which offers protection to individuals but not their habitat.
 The International Union for Conservation of Nature lists the global status of the ring-necked snake as Least Concern.
 The species’ status was confirmed in 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.